Covering and tiling hypergraphs with tight cycles: Abstract

 \section{Abstract}

-Given $3 \leq k \leq s$, we say that a $k$-uniform hypergraph $C^k_s$ is a tight cycle on $s$ vertices if there is a cyclic ordering of the vertices of $C^k_s$ such that every $k$ consecutive vertices under this ordering form an edge.
-We prove that if $k \ge 3$ and $s \ge 2k^2$, then every $k$-uniform hypergraph on $n$ vertices with minimum codegree at least $(1/2 + o(1))n$ has the property that every vertex is covered by a copy of~$C^k_s$.
-Our result is asymptotically best possible for infinitely many pairs of $s$ and $k$, e.g. when $s$ and $k$ are coprime.
+A $k$-uniform tight cycle $C^k_s$ is a hypergraph on $s > k$ vertices with a cyclic ordering such that every $k$ consecutive vertices under this ordering form an edge.
+The pair $(k,s)$ is admissible if $\gcd(k,s) = 1$ or $k/\gcd(k,s)$ is even.
+We prove that if $s \ge 2k^2$ and $H$ is a $k$-uniform hypergraph with minimum codegree at least $(1/2 + o(1))|V(H)|$, then every vertex is covered by a copy of~$C^k_s$.
+The bound is asymptotically sharp if $(k,s)$ is admissible.
+Our main tool allows us to arbitrarily rearrange the order of which a tight path wraps around a complete $k$-partite $k$-uniform hypergraph, which may be of independent interest.

-A perfect $C^k_s$-tiling is a spanning collection of vertex-disjoint copies of~$C^k_s$.
-When $s$ is divisible by $k$, the problem of determining the minimum codegree that guarantees a perfect $C^k_s$-tiling was solved by a result of Mycroft.
-We prove that if $k \ge 3$ and $s \ge 5k^2$ is not divisible by $k$ and $s$ divides $n$, then every $k$-uniform hypergraph on $n$ vertices with minimum codegree at least $(1/2 + 1/(2s) + o(1))n$ has a perfect $C^k_s$-tiling.
-Again our result is asymptotically best possible for infinitely many pairs of $s$ and $k$, e.g. when $s$ and $k$ are coprime with $k$ even.
+For hypergraphs $F$ and $H$, a perfect $F$-tiling in~$H$ is a spanning collection of vertex-disjoint copies of~$F$.
+For $k \ge 3$, there are currently only a handful of known $F$-tiling results when $F$ is $k$-uniform but not $k$-partite.
+If $s \not \equiv 0 \bmod{k}$, then $C^k_s$ is not $k$-partite.
+Here we prove an $F$-tiling result for a family of non $k$-partite $k$-uniform hypergraphs~$F$.
+Namely, for $s \ge 5k^2$, every $k$-uniform hypergraph $H$ with minimum codegree at least $(1/2 + 1/(2s) + o(1))|V(H)|$ has a perfect $C^k_s$-tiling.
+Moreover, the bound is asymptotically sharp if $k$ is even and $(k,s)$ is admissible.